MicrosoftDocs/WSL/commandline/WSL/install_guide.md

 ## Installation

 ### Turn on Developer Mode
-1. Open Settings
-  1. Open Update and Security
+1. Open Settings -> Update and Security -> For developers
-  1. Select For developers
-  1. Select the Developer Mode radio button
+2. Select the Developer Mode radio button
   ![](media/updateAndSecurity.png)

 ### Enable the Windows Subsystem for Linux feature
 1. Search for "Turn Windows features on or off"
 1. Select **Windows Subsystem for Linux (beta)**
-  1. Click OK (This will require a reboot)

   ![](media/windowsFeatures.png)

+1. Click OK
+1. Reboot

 ### Run “bash” at a command prompt
 1. Open a command prompt
-  1. Type bash
+1. Type `bash`

   ![](media/bashShellInstall.png)

   This will download the Ubuntu user-mode image and create a Bash on Ubuntu on Windows shortcut.
 To launch, either run bash at a command line or use the shortcut.